SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/02-logging-in.md

 ---
-title: "Logging in to SCW"
+title: "Logging in to Super Computing Wales"
 author: "Colin Sauze"
 teaching: 20
 exercises: 15
 questions:
- - "How can do I login to SCW?"
+ - "How can do I login to Super Computing Wales?"
 objectives:
- - "Understand how to login to SCW"
+ - "Understand how to login to Super Computing Wales"
  - "Understand the difference between the login node and each cluster's head node."
 keypoints:
  - "ssh sunbird.swansea.ac.uk or hawklogin.cf.ac.uk to login to the system"